physiodatatoolbox/docs/docs/user-guide/file-converter.md

 ---

 # VU-AMS #
 The VU-AMS converter supports converting raw 5FS files recorded using the VU-AMS system.
 All sub-sampled signals are up-sampled to the master sampling rate through linear interpolation and nearest neighbor extrapolation.
+Note that only the ECG, SCL, DZ, Z0 and BAT channels are extracted from the files, when available.

-If a channel labeled Z0 is present, a -dZ/dt channel is generated using a differentiating 256 order FIR filter with a high-pass cutoff frequency of 1 Hz, and a low-pass cutoff frequency of 10 Hz.
+If the Z0 channel is present, a -dZ/dt channel is generated using a differentiating 256 order FIR filter with a high-pass cutoff frequency of 1 Hz, and a low-pass cutoff frequency of 10 Hz.

 The VU-AMS converter does not feature any custom options.